TacoDoge1/TrespassingDuckShooterRoughDraft/README.md

 ## The Algorithm

 Unfortunately, after 4 project restarts, I still could not get my project to detect ducks.
-Every single image i run inference on leaves the algoritm sure that the image is not_duck.
+Every single image I run inference on leaves the algorithm sure that the image is not_duck.

 ## Running this project